FarmBot-Docs/farmbot-software/v9/FarmBot-Software/intro.md

 ---
 title: "Intro to FarmBot's Software"
 slug: "intro"
-excerpt: "The powerful web app, custom operating system, and firmware that bring FarmBot to life"
+description: "The powerful web app, custom operating system, and firmware that bring FarmBot to life"
 ---

 * toc